Back to All Know Your Rights

 Do I have to show specific instances of violence or a personal history of threats to my safety to have records of my name or gender marker change protected from disclosure?

-Can I get an X gender marker on a U.S. passport?
+Can I change my name and gender marker on a U.S. passport?

 Below are the necessary instructions and forms to change your name and gender marker on New York documents.